TritonDataCenter/manta/docs/operator-guide/mantav2-migration.md

 space those out.

-### Step 3.7: Tidy up "sherlock" leftovers from stage 3
+### Step 3.7: Tidy up "sherlock" leftovers from step 3.3

-Back in stage 3, the "snaplink-sherlock.sh" script runs left some data (VMs and snapshots) that should be cleaned up.
+Back in step 3.3, the "snaplink-sherlock.sh" script runs left some data (VMs and snapshots) that should be cleaned up.

 1.  **Run the following on the headnode global zone of every DC in this Manta